rfayat/dotenv_connector/README.md

 # dotenv connector
 This code is essentially a wrapper around some of the functionalities of [python-dotenv](https://pypi.org/project/python-dotenv/), allowing to easily interact with a text file containing environment variables (read / write).
 Rather than being focused on web development, it is intended to facilitate the sharing of variables between python processes.

+If you are looking for a more complete tool for handling a simple file-based database, check out [tinydb](https://tinydb.readthedocs.io/en/latest/).

 ## Installation
 The installation can be done directly from the github repository (requires Python 3.6+):
 ```bash